Table of Contents

 - Level Cyclone whenever it is available.
 It has a very high damage potential and offers some nice utility by making The Flash untargetable.

-- Solo Fights: Harass your foe by running up with Super Speed, hit them with Mach Punch and an empowered auto attack and then dashing back to your starting position before they can fight back.
+- Solo Fights: Harass your foe by running up with Super Speed, hit them with Mach Punch and an empowered auto attack and then dashing back to your starting position.
 If possible, use Super Speed to get behind them when you do, as the pass-through damage will be a nice addition to your burst.
 When they are low on health, use Cyclone after Mach Punch.
 The regular damage will chip away what remains of their health before you can hopefully finish them off with the final vacuum.

 - Escaping Fights: Your best bet for escape will always be Super Speed.
 Pass through obstacles as you put distance between you and your enemy to make it even harder for them to catch up.
 Return to your starting position only if they somehow manage to keep pace with you.
 After returning, set off in an alternate direction in an attempt to juke your pursuers.